How to Calculate Gross Profit

 - Depreciation expense on production equipment

-- Office expenses such as supplies, utilities, a telephone for the office, etc.
+- Office expenses such as supplies, utilities and office telephones

 - Salaries and wages of office staff, salespeople, officers and owners